 - Area: In a classier area of the Old City, but still fairly chaotic.
 The finest selection of cafés and shops in the Old City are within a 1-minute walk.

-- How to Get There: About 6km (15-minute drive) from the airport.
-At the attractive (and low-key) terminal, there are pre-paid booths for taxis and auto-rickshaws, but note: taxis normally cannot enter the Old City, though they may be able to reach RAAS.
-The train terminal (2km, 8-minute drive) and main bus station (2.7km, 10-minute drive) are also easily accessible by auto-rickshaw.
+- How to Get There: About 6 km (15-minute drive) from the airport.
+At the attractive (and low-key) terminal, there are pre-paid booths for taxis and auto-rickshaws, but note: taxis normally cannot enter the Old City, though they may be able to reach Raas.
+The train terminal (2 km) and main bus station (3 km) are also easily accessible by auto-rickshaw.

 - Handy to: Old City.
 Mehrangarh Fort.

 - Guests: Caters for tour groups and business people, although independent travelers of all ages would feel at home, including families.